 Just a few miles northwest of Worcester, on the edge of the Malvern Hills Area of Outstanding Natural Beauty, this old beamed cider mill offers snug and cosy accommodation for two, or for a couple with a toddler or young child.
 It's been beautifully converted, and offers the perfect base for exploring a hugely attractive part of England, with Worcester, Malvern and the delights of the relatively unexplored Teme Valley on your doorstep.

-The cottage has a well-arranged open-plan living area, with a wood-burning stove, sofas and a small vintage dining area, and a contemporary kitchen in which the original mill wheel has pride of place.
-It's also warmed by an Aga so you can really live out your country living fantasies – you are, after all, not far from the home of The Archers!
+Situated down a bumpy farm lane, about a mile from the main road, the cottage is quite literally well off the beaten track and feels gloriously isolated and enjoys stupendous views over the surrounding countryside.
+It has a well-arranged open-plan living area, with a wood-burning stove, sofas, TV and DVD, and a small dining area, and a contemporary kitchen in which the original mill wheel (of the old cider press) has pride of place; the kitchen is ingeniously built around it.
+The kitchen is warmed by an Aga so you can really live out your country living fantasies – you are, after all, not far from the home of The Archers!
 Upstairs, there's a master bedroom with an antique double bed, along with a bright single room and a well-equipped modern bathroom, with more vintage pieces of furniture throughout.
 A welcome basket is provided on arrival, full of garden produce and homemade goodies.

 Snuggle in front of the wood burner with a glass of wine, or set out for a walk through unspoilt countryside.

 The local area